-Full name:

-ob title:

-School name:

-School address:

-Email address:

-Teacher's statement - please tick as appropriate:

-- The assignment has been completed by the student(s) without any additional help from staff. - The student(s) was/were given the following assistance by staff:

-The information you have supplied will be held by the Faculty of Medieval and Modern Languages, University of Oxford for the purpose of administering the competition.
+Full name of student entering the prize: • The entrant has been learning German for years For group entries (2+ entrants) Full name of nominated entrant: • The entrants in the group have been learning German for toyears.
+Teacher Full name: Job title: School name: School address: Email address: Teacher's statement - please tick as appropriate: $\bigcirc$ The assignment has been completed by the student(s) without any additional help from staff. $\bigcirc$ The student(s) was/were given the following assistance by staff: The information you have supplied will be held by the Faculty of Medieval and Modern Languages, University of Oxford for the purpose of administering the competition.
 It will be held securely and will not be passed on to any third parties.
 Your details will be deleted from our records once the competition and associated events have finished.
 You have the right to request it be deleted sooner by emailing us at olympiad@mod-langs.ox.ac.uk or writing to us at Oxford German Network, Faculty of Medieval and Modern Languages, 41 Wellington Square, Oxford, OX1 2JF.
-If you would like to be added to our mailing list, please email us at ogn@modlangs.ox.ac.uk
+If you would like to be added to our mailing list, please email us at ogn@mod-langs.ox.ac.uk Signa ature